sambatriste/netty-wiki-translation/Developer-Guide.md

 ## Watching project activities

 If you are a regular contributor, you'd better subscribe to the [project activity feed](http://feeds2.feedburner.com/netty_project_activities) using your RSS reader.
 Alternatively, you can watch the project so that the project activities appear in your Github dashboard, by clicking the 'Watch' button on the [project page](..).
+(If you are already watching the project, you will see the 'Unwatch' button instead.)

 ## Making a contribution